datajerk/gamenotes/pokept/README.md

 ## Cheating

-Main Storyline and Post-Game Guidelines:
+Main Storyline Guidelines:

 1. No altering money (but coins OK, something I learned from my Polished Crystal post-game run).
 1. No [offline] Rare Candy to level up.
 1. Must "see" each Pokémon the way the game intended.

-Post Post-Game Guidelines:
+Post-Game Guidelines:

 Post-Game postponed, probably indefinitely.